 In that case, you need to know immediately of any sending errors as they happen on your site.
 This is why the premium version of WP Mail SMTP lets you set up email failure alerts.

 With alert automation, you can receive a notification on your preferred email address, Slack channel, or even text SMS whenever an important email like a contact form or signup form notification fails to send.

 Overall, WP Mail SMTP provides super useful email log features including open and click tracking better than most WP Mail SMTP alternatives.

 Pricing: WP Mail SMTP has a free version for basic mailer integrations.
-The paid plans start at only $49.00, which come with the full set of features like detailed email logs and email tracking.
+The paid plans start at only $49.00, which come with a full set of features like detailed email logs and email tracking.